 Horticulture Grow Lighting

-Ceravision is developing a family of grow-lights.
+Ceravision is developing and launching a family of grow-lights.
 Greenhouse tests are confirming performance and economic benefits over legacy grow-lighting technologies such as high intensity discharge (HID) and newer technologies such as linear fluorescent and LEDs.
-The first one, Ceravision 420W High Energy Photon Grow Light, is being launched at the GreenTech Horticulture Show in Amsterdam 12th to 14th June 2018.

 Ceravision’s technology provides technical and commercial advantages over other grow-light technologies: